F.A.T.E.

 Where the chain put each one.

 Run the simulation forward to age 70.
 This is where each of them ends up.
 None of these endings were chosen.
-The same substrate, six initial conditions, six fates.
+The same substrate, eight initial configurations, eight fates.

 Married Anders at 34.
 Two children.
 Retired bookkeeper.
 Three years of therapy in her forties.
 Dies peacefully.